alexbosworth/balanceofsatoshis/README.md

 // Outputs a summarized version of peers forwarded towards

+bos hiddenpay "paymentrequest"

+// Attempts to pay a payment request using only hidden ip or Tor node hops

 bos inbound-liquidity

 // Outputs the sum total of remote channel liquidity